 What makes us human?
 The National Museum of Psychology invites visitors to explore the history of our attempts to understand the human experience.
 Highlights include interactive exhibits on memory, intelligence, and personality; home movies of Sigmund Freud; a Nobel Prize; the simulated shock generator from Stanley Milgram's obedience studies, and; artifacts from the Stanford Prison Experiment.

-The National Museum of Psychology features permanent exhibits on the history of psychology as a profession, a science, and an agent of social change.
+The Museum features permanent and rotating exhibits on the history of psychology as a profession, a science, and an agent of social change.
 Visitors of all ages can explore how psychology has become a part of popular culture and everyday life.

 Admission (includes entry to the Institute for Human Science and Culture galleries)